Run Day Schedule

 - Traffic Delays and Parking Restrictions for English Bay

-- 98% Waste Diversion Rate for our Finish Area
+- 98% Waste Diversion Rate for our Expo, Start Area, Finish Area, and course with Green Chair Recycling

-- All discarded clothing from Start Area is collected and donated to shelter programs
+- All discarded clothing from Start Area collected and donated to shelter programs

-- Surplus food remaining after the event is donated to local food banks
+- Surplus food remaining after the event donated to local food banks

-- Post-event shuttles reduce two-way trips and car drops
+- Free post-event shuttles reduce two-way trips and car drops

 - Water conservation methods are used on course and at Finish Area